mui/mui-x/docs/data/data-grid/server-side-data/tree-data.md

 ## Error handling

 For each row group expansion, the data source is called to fetch the children.
-If an error occurs during the fetch, the grid will display an error message in the row group cell. `unstable_onServerSideError` is also triggered with the error and the fetch params.
+If an error occurs during the fetch, the grid will display an error message in the row group cell. `unstable_onDataSourceError` is also triggered with the error and the fetch params.

 The demo below shows a toast apart from the default error message in the grouping cell.
 Cache has been disabled in this demo for simplicity.